-Note that an important feature of our design is that the two treatments are identical in all aspects (including the agent's incentives), except that in Self, punishment can be used to benefit the punisher (Player A), while in Other it can only benefit a passive third party (Player C).
-Moreover, punishment is weak in that the payoffs alone are not sufficient to incentivize Player B to change their behavior (Player B always earns more under EP than CP, regardless of whether Player A uses punishment).
-We elaborate in the next section on the role of punishment in changing the agent's behavior by signaling the underlying norm of conduct.
-Thus, our treatments shed light on how self-serving motives underlying punishment may influence the perception of social norms and hence behavior.
+Note that an important feature of our design is that the two treatments are identical in all aspects (including the agent's incentives), except that in Self, punishment can be used to benefit the punisher, while in Other it can only benefit a passive third party.
+Moreover, punishment is weak in that the payoffs alone are not sufficient to incentivize the agent to change their behavior (the agent always earns more under the EP than the CP, regardless of whether punishment is imposed).
+We elaborate in the next section on the role of punishment in changing the agent's behavior by expressing the underlying norm of conduct.
+Thus, our treatments shed light on how the motives underlying punishment may influence the perception of social norms and hence behavior.